-26.4 If the "XMLValue" for the component is "empty", then the second alternative of "XMLValueOrEmpty" shall be chosen to represent that value of the component.

-NOTE - This occurs only for sequence of null.

-26.5 The "XMLValueList" or "XMLDelimitedItemList" productions shall be used in accordance with column 2 of Table 5, where the "Type" of the component is listed in column 1.
+- 25.4 If the "XMLValue" for the component is "empty", then the second alternative of "XMLValueOrEmpty" shall be chosen to represent that value of the component. - 25.5 The "XMLValueList" or "XMLDelimitedItemList" productions shall be used in accordance with column 2 of Table 5, where the "Type" of the component is listed in column 1.